YourITGroup/MemberListView/README.md

 * Search is now lightning fast, although some modification to the Examine Index configuration is required.
 * Filtering - filtering has now been moved to a dialog, includes Membership Flags and MemberType as default fields and is extendable.
 * Export - Filtered members can now be exported to a CSV file containing basic fields.

-**Current issues**

-Currently Bulk Deletion will throw a lot of errors due to Database commit blocking.
-Deleting one at a time however should not be affected.

 ## Sample Web project: